TritonDataCenter/sdc-headnode/README.md

 ##### Zones

-The SDC headnode installation media includes images of various core zones.
+The Triton headnode installation media includes images of various core zones.
 These zone images are generally built by [Mountain Gorilla (MG)][mg], and the resultant build artefacts are uploaded to a directory structure in [Manta][manta].
 Zone images are nominated for inclusion in the build via